How to Build: Door & Window Openings

 There are two ways to use treated dimensional lumber to buck a BuildBlock wall opening.
 Treated wood can be placed inside the wall cavity or across the width of the form.
 Each has both advantages and challenges.

-- Treated wood can be mounted inside the ICF wall cavity.
-This is sometimes referred to as a sub-buck.
+- Treated wood can be mounted inside the ICF wall cavity and is sometimes referred to as a sub-buck.

 - Rip the 2X material to fit into the void of the wall.